Boyes Hot Springs, California: History

 The area was first occupied by Indigenous peoples, who discovered and used the hot springs that the area is named after.
 Under Mexican rule, in July 1840, Lazaro Piña was deeded 50,000 acres as Rancho Agua Caliente.
 Sometime in 1849 Thaddeus M. Leavenworth acquired 320 acres of the Rancho in what became present-day Agua Caliente, Fetters Hot Springs, Boyes Hot Springs, and part of Maxwell Farm.
 In 1889, property was being sold in the area as being near the "celebrated old Indian Medicine Spring."
 Henry Ernest Boyes discovered hot springs in 1895 in the central part of the area.
 He and his wife called the area Agua Rica. and started the Boyes Hot Springs Hotel, now the site of the Fairmont Sonoma Mission Inn & Spa.
 The area became popular with tourists, with over 70,000 visiting each year.
 A railroad serviced the area during this period.

 A wildfire in September 1923 destroyed the settlement.

 During the Great Depression, the area's tourism business stopped and the hotel closed.
 During that period, the Oakland Oaks and San Francisco Seals did their spring training in Boyes Hot Springs.
 Tourism became the region's main economic focus again later in the 1930s, then during World War II it was taken over by the United States Navy, who sent sailors to the area for recreation.
 Railroad service stopped in 1942.

 Today, the area is primarily residential with a large Latino population.
 Boyes Hot Springs is part of an area called "The Springs", which also includes Fetters Hot Springs and Agua Caliente.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 1.1 sqmi, all land.
 Boyes Hot Springs is known for, and named after, the hot springs that run 1,100 feet below the surface.
 Today, the springs are accessible through the Fairmont Hotel and Spa located in the area.
 The springs run at 135 degrees.

 Infrastructure

 Transportation

 Sonoma County Transit runs bus services through the Boyes Springs area.

 Geography

 Climate

 This region experiences hot and dry summers, with average summer temperatures between 85 and 110 degrees.
 According to the Köppen Climate Classification system, Boyes Hot Springs has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Demographics

+The community first appeared as an unincorporated place as Boyes Springs-Fetters Springs in the 1950 U.S. census; and as Boyes Springs in the 1960 U.S. census.
+The name was changed to the present form for the 1970 U.S. census.
+Boyes was redesignated as a census designated place in the 1980 U.S. census.